-Rural small-scale farmers in Ghana need a way to harvest cassava quicker,
+Rural small-scale farmers in Ghana need a way to harvest cassava more easily.

 Research Stage